 Tina Millette told her boss, Council Member Gavin Kane, that a constituent was making life difficult in the public area of their district office.

-“I can hear the shouting in here,” Gavin said.
+“I can hear the shouting in here with the door closed,” Gavin said.
 “What does he think this is?
 Democracy?”

 “He lives in your district.
 I already told him your title.”